-In Class I, Class II, Class III Division 2 Hazardous locations, the PanelView 550 terminal must be wired per the National Electric Code as it applies to hazardous locations.
+In Class I, Class II, Class III Division 2 Hazardous locations, the PanelView 900/1000 terminals must be wired per the National Electric Code as it applies to hazardous locations.
 Peripheral equipment must also be suitable for the location in which it is installed.

-The PV900/PV1000 terminals have an operating temperature code of T4 (maximum operating temperature of 135° C or 275° F).
-Do not install the terminals in environments where atmospheric gases have ignition temperatures less than 135° C (275° F).

-The PV900/PV1000 terminal must be mounted in an environment that provides IEC-1131-2 Pollution degree 2 protection.
+The PV900/PV1000 terminals have an operating temperature code of T4 (maximum operating temperature of 135 °C or 275 °F).
+Do not install the terminals in environments where atmospheric gases have ignition temperatures less than 135 °C (275 °F).
+Enclosures The PV900/PV1000 terminal must be mounted in an environment that provides IEC-1131-2 Pollution degree 2 protection.
 Mount the terminal in a panel or enclosure to protect the internal circuitry.
 The terminal meets NEMA Type 12/13 and 4X (indoor use) ratings only when mounted in a panel or enclosure with the equivalent rating.
 Allow enough space within the enclosure for adequate ventilation.
 Consider heat produced by other devices in the enclosure.
-The ambient temperature around the terminals must be between 0° and 55° C (32° and 131° F).

-Other than the tools required to make the panel cutout, the tools required for installation are:

-- small slotted screwdriver - torque wrench (in. / lbs) with slotted or phillips head driver
+The ambient temperature around the terminals must be between 055 °C (32131 °F).
+Required Tools Other than the tools required to make the panel cutout, the tools required for installation are: small slotted screwdrivertorque wrench (lb-in) with slotted or phillips head driver provides IEC-1131-2 Pollution degree 2 protection.
+Mount the terminal in a panel or enclosure to protect the internal circuitry.
+The terminal meets NEMA Type 12/13 and 4X (indoor use) ratings only when mounted in a panel or enclosure with the equivalent rating.
+Allow enough space within the enclosure for adequate ventilation.
+Consider heat produced by other devices in the enclosure.
+The ambient temperature around the terminals must be between 055 °C (32131 °F).
+Other than the tools required to make the panel cutout, the tools required for installation are: small slotted screwdriver

-PV900 Terminals
+PV900 Terminals Mounting Dimensions